Majorization via positivity of Jack and Macdonald polynomial differences: Macdonald polynomial differences: conjectures and results

 $\bullet$ Let $d=2k+1$, $k\geq1$.
 We have

 For $1\leq l\leq k$, we have

 As the expression within each parentheses is of the form in \cref{eqn:2l+1}, it is positive. \end{example}

-Thus, we arrive at the following conjecture for normalized Macdonald differences in the Muirhead semiring -- and we now merge this with the Macdonald analogue of the Cuttler--Greene--Skandera conjecture too.
-Recall here that $\fp$ and $\fp^\R$ for the Macdonald case are defined in \cref{eqn:fp-Mac}.
+Thus, we arrive at the following conjecture for normalized Macdonald differences in the Muirhead semiring---and we now merge this with the Macdonald analogue of the Cuttler--Greene--Skandera conjecture too.
+Let $\kp$ and $\kp^\R$ be the cones for the Macdonald case, as defined in \cref{eqn:fp-Mac}.

-\begin{conj}[CGS and Muirhead conjectures for Macdonald polynomials] Suppose $\lambda$ and $\mu$ are partitions with $|\lambda| = |\mu|$.
-Then the following are equivalent: \begin{enumerate} \item The Macdonald difference lies in the Muirhead semiring over $\fp$:
+\begin{conj}[CGS and Muirhead conjectures for Macdonald polynomials] The following are equivalent for partitions $\lambda$ and $\mu$ : \begin{enumerate} \item The Macdonald difference lies in the Muirhead semiring over $\kp$:

 \item We have